humacss/minbin/README.md

 ```

 ## Keep it Simple
-`simbin` is a binary serializer that optimizes for humans first.
+`minbin` is a binary serializer that optimizes for humans first.

 Performance?
 It is very fast, you just don't have to trade your sanity for cycles.

-What you get with `simbin`:
+What you get with `minbin`:

-- <300 lines of code you can audit
+- <500 lines of easily auditable code
+- no macros, derives or hidden logic
 - no dependencies
 - no unsafe code (forbidden)
+- `no-std`
-- no-std Rust support
+- pure Rust
-- no configuration files
 - just one tiny trait you fully control

 You own every byte, every time, with zero magic in the way.

 If you have to talk to another system that forces a format on you, reach for something heavier.

-Otherwise, `simbin` is the serialization crate you can start with on any project.
+Otherwise, `minbin` is the serialization crate you can start with on any project.

 You’ll understand it at 3 a.m., your bugfix will be ready before sunrise, and you’ll never hesitate to add it.